 “Researchers generally agree that people can make the most positive changes in three areas of their lives: transportation (flying and driving), diet (meat consumption and food waste), and household gas and energy use.
-By taking one transatlantic flight, an individual puts the equivalent of 1.6 tons of carbon dioxide into the atmosphere — a huge fraction of the 20 tons the average American produces each year,” Huckins writes.
+By taking one transatlantic flight, an individual puts the equivalent of 1.6 tons of carbon dioxide into the atmosphere,” Huckins writes.

 Open Source Power

 Here at FOSSlife, we believe that open source offers additional ways to make a difference and that the tenets of open source — such as collaboration, community, and transparency — are key to finding climate solutions.
 Thus, we’re sharing a few resources for finding open source projects that are actively working toward a more sustainable future here on our planet.

 Such projects range anywhere from a handy website carbon calculator to climate stripes for visualizing global temperature changes to LF Energy’s goals of modernizing the power grid to transition to renewable energy.

 The most comprehensive resource we’ve found comes from Protontypes, which provides a curated list of open technology projects aimed at sustaining a stable climate, energy supply, and natural resources.

 The list includes more than a thousand projects in categories such as:

 - Renewable energy, including solar, wind, geothermal, hydro, and bioenergy

 - Energy systems, including energy distribution and grids